driessenslucas/researchproject/Thesis.md

 - **Practical Implementation:** The jury appreciated the practical implementation of the RC car and the efforts to address real-world challenges.
 They acknowledged the complexity of transitioning from simulations to real-world scenarios and commended the adaptability and problem-solving skills demonstrated throughout the project, even though the car didn't completely work as intended.

 - **Suggestions for Improvement:** Hans Ameel suggested increasing the distance between the walls to reduce the impact of the car deviating from the path.
-This was based on the observation that the car had a tendency to slightly drift off course due to the narrow maze walls.
+This was based on the observation that the car tended to slightly drift off course due to the narrow maze walls.

 ## Methodological Rigor and Insights

 Building the custom maze environment was by far one of the most fun parts of this project for me.
 It gave me a more solid understanding of the possibilities and limitations of reinforcement learning.
 In our course `Advanced AI`, we did get to play with OpenAI Gym quite a bit, but it was always a pre-built environment.
 Building my own environment made me think about the actions I needed, the observations I wanted to make, the rewards I wanted to give, and how the sensors would work in the environment.

 One thing that surprised me was how my virtual twin setup did not really add much value.
-I thought it would be something nice and really useful, but it turned out that a 'simple' top-down view camera would be way more effective for real-time feedback, since the virtual twin didn’t show when or where the real car was stuck.
+I thought it would be something nice and useful, but it turned out that a 'simple' top-down view camera would be way more effective for real-time feedback, since the virtual twin didn’t show when or where the real car was stuck.
 Additionally, the top-down camera could have been used as an additional input to the agent to help it navigate the maze along with the ultrasonic sensors.

 ## Educational Value

 The educational value of this project is huge.
 By documenting the whole process and the challenges faced, this project becomes a fantastic learning tool for anyone interested in AI and robotics.
 It shows how to apply reinforcement learning in the real world, effectively bridging the gap between theory and practice.

 This project is all about hands-on learning.
 Students and researchers can set up their own experiments to see how reinforcement learning, sensor calibration, and robotic control work in real life.
-This kind of hands-on experience is invaluable for really understanding these complex concepts.
+This kind of hands-on experience is invaluable for understanding these complex concepts.

 For teachers, this project is a goldmine.
 The detailed steps and problem-solving approach make it a great resource for AI and robotics courses.
 It’s perfect for showing students how theoretical concepts apply in the real world.
 Plus, the documented challenges and solutions make for great case studies in class, helping students develop their critical thinking and problem-solving skills.

 The project’s mix of successes and setbacks can also inspire others to dive into their own AI and robotics projects.
 It shows that hitting roadblocks is just part of the journey and can lead to major breakthroughs.
 This can motivate students to keep pushing forward, even when things get tough.

-By making the project’s code and documentation open-source, it becomes an even more powerful educational tool.
+By making the project’s code and documentation open source, it becomes an even more powerful educational tool.
 Other students and researchers can build on this work, make improvements, and adapt the methods for their own projects.
 This creates a collaborative learning environment where knowledge and resources are shared, promoting continuous learning and innovation in AI and robotics.

 ## Personal Growth and Aspirations